msmock/iua-sim-client/README.md

 # IUA Simulation Client

-Simulates the CHI:IUA Client Actor with a Get Access Token [ITI-71] transaction for the client credential flow the and authorization code flow as specified in the [Swiss extension of the IUA profile](http://build.fhir.org/ig/ehealthsuisse/ch-epr-fhir/).
+Simulates the CHI:IUA Authorization client actor implementing a Get Access Token [ITI-71] transaction for the client credential and authorization code flow as specified in the [Swiss extension of the IUA profile](http://build.fhir.org/ig/ehealthsuisse/ch-epr-fhir/).

 ## IdP assertion